adeo/mozaic-design-system/src/pages/Components/Toggle/design.md

 ### **🛠 ToolKit :**

-The ToolKit section bring together the **dedicated symbols used for building the final symbols**, and you can find them in the symbol overrides.
+The ToolKit section brings together the **dedicated symbols used for building the final symbols**, and you can find them in the symbol overrides.
 <br>

 <hint type="dont">